 In other cases, a person might eat foods such as candies, brownies, or cookies that contain marijuana.
 These edibles are commonly consumed for medicinal reasons.
-Weed can also be brewed as a tea and used in a vaporizer.
+Weed can also be brewed as tea and used in a vaporizer.

 Marijuana contains more than 500 chemicals.
 The primary chemical in weed that delivers the euphoric effects people desire is delta-9-tetrahydrocannabinol.
-This psychoactive — or mind-altering — substance is more commonly known simply as THC.
+This psychoactive or mind-altering substance is more commonly known simply as THC.
 More than 100 other compounds that are chemically related to THC are also contained within the marijuana plant.

-So, Is Weed A Drug?
+Is Weed A Drug?

-Effects Of Weed
+The Effects Of Weed

 Some examples of the effects on a person when they ingest weed can help you see that it is a drug.
 These include feelings of relaxation, euphoria, increased appetite, laughter, heightened sensory perception, and a distorted sense of time.

-Weed And Driving
+Weed And Impairment

-Of those drivers involved in auto accidents — including those that were fatal — marijuana was found most frequently in their bloodstream.
+Of those drivers involved in auto accidents, including those that were fatal, marijuana was found most frequently in their bloodstream.
 Several analyses of studies found that marijuana use increases the risk of being involved in a car crash.